futape/gustav/Public-API:-Gustav.md

 ###`string CONF_404_DOC`

-The name of the [configuration option](Gustav-configuration#string-404_error_doc--) specifying the URL (relative or absolute) of the error document for Gustav-404-errors.
+The name of the [configuration option](Gustav-configuration#string-404_error_doc--) specifying the URL of the error document used for Gustav-404-errors.

 ###`string CONF_PREFERRED_CONVS`